digital-land/technical-documentation/docs/data-operations-manual/Tutorials/Monitoring-Data-Quality.md

 ### Test

 Once merged, confirm the retired entities are no longer active on the platform by checking [Datasette](https://datasette.planning.data.gov.uk/) for the relevant `local-plan` or `plan-timetable` entities.
 The retired entity numbers should now redirect (HTTP 410) rather than return active records.

+## Config Evening Pipeline

+### Overview

+The [Config Evening Pipeline](https://github.com/digital-land/config/blob/main/.github/workflows/config-evening-pipeline.yml) is a GitHub Actions workflow in the [Config repository](https://github.com/digital-land/config) that consolidates several nightly data maintenance tasks into a single automated run.
+It replaces a previous set of separate workflows that were chained together by scheduled times, making the overall process more reliable and easier to reason about.

+### Schedule

+The pipeline runs automatically at **19:00 UTC, Monday to Friday**.
+It can also be triggered manually from the [Actions tab](https://github.com/digital-land/config/actions/workflows/config-evening-pipeline.yml) in the Config repository.

+Due to delays with GitHub actions, the pipeline will typically run at 19:45 UTC (20:45 BST).

+### Tasks

+The pipeline runs the following jobs in order.
+Each job waits for the previous one to complete before starting.

+1. **Merge** — Checks for an open pull request from the `config-manager-update` branch into `main`.
+If one exists, it is automatically approved and squash-merged.
+This ensures `main` is up to date before the remaining steps run.
+If no PR exists, this step completes without making any changes.

+2. **Batch assign** — Runs the batch entity assignment script against the platform's live issue data to assign entities for resources with unknown entity issues.
+The scope of datasets processed rotates by day of the week:
+   - Monday, Wednesday, Friday: ODP datasets
+   - Tuesday: Mandated datasets
+   - Thursday: Single-source datasets (processed in batches of 10 resources at a time)

+   This job commits its changes directly to `main` after each batch, rather than waiting until the end of the pipeline.

+3. **Deduplicate** — Runs three scripts in sequence to retire MHCLG placeholder data:
+   - Deduplicates conservation area geographies (`deduplicate-ca-geogs.py`)
+   - Retires MHCLG conservation area data (`retire-mhclg-ca-data.py`)
+   - Retires MHCLG local plan and plan timetable data (`retire-mhclg-plan-data.py`)

+   If one script fails, the remaining scripts still run.
+All changes from this step are committed to `main` together in a single commit at the end of the job.

+4. **Standardise** — Reorders rows and standardises line endings across all `collection/` and `pipeline/` CSV files.
+This ensures consistent formatting across the repository regardless of how changes were introduced in earlier steps.
+Changes are committed to `main` if any are detected.

+5. **Upload to S3** — Syncs the `collection/` and `pipeline/` directories to S3 for each deployment environment (development, staging, production).
+This step runs in parallel across environments and picks up all changes committed in the earlier steps.

+### Commits

+Each stage that modifies data commits its changes to `main` independently rather than in one combined commit at the end.
+This approach avoids memory issues that can occur when staging a large number of file changes at once, particularly during batch entity assignment.

+### Failure behaviour

+If a job fails, the subsequent jobs in the pipeline **still run**.
+For example, if the deduplicate job fails, the standardise and upload-to-S3 jobs will still execute.
+This means a failure in one area does not prevent the rest of the pipeline from completing.

+At the end of the run, if any job has failed, a single alert is posted to the `#planning-data-alerts` Slack channel.
+The alert names each stage and its result, so it is immediately clear which part of the pipeline failed without needing to open GitHub.
+For batch assign failures, the alert also includes the data scope (e.g. `odp`, `mandated`, `single-source`) and, for single-source runs, the batch number that failed along with the exact `start_batch` value needed to resume the run manually.

+### Dry run

+The pipeline can be run in dry-run mode by triggering it manually from the Actions tab and setting the `dry_run` input to `true`.
+In this mode, every job runs and every script executes against live data, but no changes are committed to `main` and nothing is synced to S3.
+This is useful for testing or diagnosing issues without side effects.

+### Test

+To verify the pipeline has run correctly:

+- Check the [Actions tab](https://github.com/digital-land/config/actions/workflows/config-evening-pipeline.yml) to confirm all jobs completed successfully.
+- Review the commits made to `main` that evening — there should be up to three commits (batch assign, deduplicate, standardise) if each stage had changes to make.
+If batch assign is running for the single-source data scope then there could be more than three commits.
+- Confirm any unknown entity issues resolved by batch assign are no longer present in the [endpoint dataset issue summary](https://datasette.planning.data.gov.uk/performance/endpoint_dataset_issue_type_summary?_sort=rowid&issue_type__exact=unknown+entity).
+- If the deduplicate step ran, verify retired entities appear in `pipeline/local-plan/old-entity.csv` and `pipeline/conservation-area/old-entity.csv` as appropriate.